PHP Tutorial - PHP Introduction

 The code above generates the following result.

-is more useful because you can pass it several parameters, like this:
+echo is another command we can use to output message. echo is more useful because you can pass it several parameters, like this:

 <?php